Engee documentation

 Working with Git

-If you haven’t worked with Git or other version control systems, we recommend checking out introductory article beforehand.
+If you have not worked with Git or other version control systems, we recommend that you familiarize yourself with introductory article.

 Git is a distributed version control system.
-It is designed to track changes to files and coordinate work on projects (see official site for more information).
+It is designed to track changes in files and coordinate work on projects (for more information, see official website).

-Before you start working with Git, we recommend reading article on working with a remote repository and getting an SSH key.
+Before you start working with Git, we recommend that you familiarize yourself with article on working with a remote repository and obtaining an SSH key.

-Git is a distributed version control system because it consists of both a remote repository located on a server and a local repository that is stored on the user’s computer:
+Git is a distributed version control system because it consists of both a remote repository located on the server and a local repository that is stored on the user’s computer.:

-• * A remote repository (remote repository) is a repository located on a server and accessible to users over the internet.
-All files, commit history, and other Git data are stored on the remote server.
-A remote repository supports collaboration - multiple developers working on the same project, sharing changes from their local repositories.
-Usually located on hosting platforms such as: GitLab, GitHub or Bitbucket.
+• Remote repository is a repository located on a server and accessible to users over the Internet.
+All files, commit history, and other Git data are stored on a remote server.
+The remote repository supports collaboration — multiple developers are working on the same project, sharing changes from their local repositories.
+It is usually located on hosting platforms, for example: GitLab, GitHub or Bitbucket.

-• A local repository (local repository) is a copy of the project and code base that is stored on the developer’s local computer.
-The copy contains the full change history, branches, and other Git objects, storing them locally.
+• Local repository is a copy of the project and the code base that is stored on the developer’s local computer.
+The copy contains the full revision history, branches, and other Git objects, saving them locally.

-• A local repository can be created by cloning a remote repository to the developer’s computer.
+• A local repository can be created by cloning a remote repository onto the developer’s computer.

-• The developer can send his changes from the local repository to the remote repository and receive updates from the remote repository to the local repository.
+• The developer can send his changes from the local repository to the remote one and receive updates from the remote repository to the local one.

-• Local and remote repositories provide a collaborative environment for a project, allowing developers to share changes and manage code versions.
+• Local and remote repositories provide an environment for collaboration on a project, allowing developers to share changes and manage code versions.

-Each developer will use their local repository, but eventually all development will be moved to the remote repository.
+Each developer will use their own local repository, but eventually all developments will be transferred to a remote repository.
 Once the code is in the remote repository, other developers will be able to see and work with the new changes.

-A more compact representation of the difference between local and remote repositories is shown in the table below:
+A more compact representation of the difference between local and remote repositories is presented in the table:

 Location